LinkesAuge/DuneApp/tasks/active_context.md

 ## **📋 SECONDARY PRIORITY: GLOBALLY APPLY LANDING PAGE AESTHETIC**

-**Status**: **DEFERRED** (After Discord Migration) **Priority**: **Medium**
+**Status**: **DEFERRED** (After Items & Schematics System Builder completion) **Priority**: **Medium**

 **Goal**: To refactor the entire application's UI to consistently use the newly established "Dune-inspired" aesthetic defined in `docs/ui_aesthetics.md`.
 This includes updating color palettes, typography, and incorporating core UI components like `DiamondIcon` and `HexCard` across all relevant pages and components.

-**Deferral Rationale**: Discord authentication migration takes strategic priority as it affects user onboarding and community alignment, which is foundational for the application's success in the gaming community.
+**Deferral Rationale**: Items & Schematics System Builder completion takes strategic priority as it delivers major platform functionality that transforms the application from a simple tracker into a comprehensive database management platform.

 ---